 -s flag.
 One benefit of this is that you can see the results of a process that would normally require root privileges, without using

-For instance, if we want to evaluate what would be installed with the
+For instance, if you want to evaluate what would be installed with the

 This also works with other procedures, like doing system upgrades: